daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 - **Ports Attributes**: Sets up port forwarding for frontend, backend, and MongoDB.
 - **Customizations**: Installs essential VSCode extensions for MongoDB, ESLint, Prettier, Tailwind CSS, and Markdown linting.
 - **Post-Creation Command**: Installs necessary npm packages and sets up backend and frontend dependencies.
-- **RemoteUser**: Configures the container to run as the daytona user.

 Daytona’s integration with .devcontainer allows us to create a consistent development environment that is easily reproducible.